bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/join-testnet.md

 # Join Testnet

 !!!
 Tip
-    See the [node-binary repo](https://github.com/bnb-chain/node-binary/blob/master/README.md) for information on the mainnet, including the correct version of the binaries to use and details about the genesis file.
+    See the [node repo](https://github.com/bnb-chain/node) for information on the mainnet, including the correct version of the binaries to use and details about the genesis file.

 !!! warning
     You need to install [bnbchaind](install.md) before you go further